Dyson opens new Singapore tech center with focus on R&D in AI and software

 Dyson’s new facility also includes what they call The Control Tower, which shows real-time supply chain and logistics data, and which they use to help ensure things run smoothly in terms of global production and shipping, and the new tech centre is very close to Dyson’s West Park production facility, where the company says one of its digital motors leaves the line every 2.6 seconds, thanks to highly automated production lines.

 Dyson has already said that it will do much more in robotics, machine learning and robotics according to the engineer leading its robotics program, Mike Aldred, and it seems like this new tech center will help with those pursuits.
-The company has already admitted its working on next-generation robot vacuums, even as it launched the first, and it also says that computer vision and other tech it created for the 360 Eye will apply more broadly across its offerings.
+The company has already admitted it’s working on next-generation robot vacuums, even as it launched the first, and it also says that computer vision and other tech it created for the 360 Eye will apply more broadly across its offerings.

 0